click for 12 extra photos

 Description for B&B:

-This description is for a single-bedded room with the following amenities:
+This description is for a single-bedded room with the following amenities:- One cot available

 - Linen provided including towels and napkins